Skip to main content

 Minimal RiskNo mandatory obligations; voluntary codes of conduct encouraged

-Prioritise your high-risk systems.
-They carry the heaviest compliance burden and the steepest penalties for failure.
+Put your high-risk systems first.
+They carry the heaviest burden and the steepest penalties when something slips.

 Step 7: Establish Ongoing Monitoring and Re-Assessment